NikKowPHP/social-brain/chapters/chapter-8.md

 *   Use **bolding** to draw the eye to the most critical information.

 ---

+Maria's team was now communicating with clarity.
+But the Phoenix Project was stalled, awaiting a critical funding decision from senior leadership.
+Maria realized that clarity wasn't enough to get the final approval.
+The board didn't need more information; they needed to believe.
+It was time for a story.

+---
+> ### **The 1% Upgrade**
+>
+> Before you hit send on your next important email, take 15 seconds to **bold** the single sentence that contains your most important request or conclusion.
+This simple act respects the reader's time and ensures your main point will be seen.

+---
 ### **Logbook Entry**

 This week, find one email you are about to send that is more than three paragraphs long OR one point you need to make in a meeting.
 Before you hit send or unmute, run it through the "Clarity Protocol."